-72 Though British policy on the colony trade was dictated by the same mercantile spirit as that of other nations, it was more liberal and less oppressive.
+72 British policy on the colony trade was more liberal and less oppressive, even if it were dictated by the same mercantile spirit as that of other nations.

-73 Except their foreign trade, the liberty of the English colonists to manage their own affairs their own way is complete.
+73 Except their foreign trade, English colonists had completely liberty to manage their own affairs their own way.

 - It is equal to the liberty of their fellow-citizens at home.

-- It is secured in the same manner by representatives of the people.
+- It is secured in the same way by representatives of the people.

 - They claim the sole right of imposing taxes to support the colony government.